atolab/uhlc-rs/README.md

 (500ms by default, configurable declaring the `UHLC_MAX_DELTA_MS` environment variable).
 In such case, it could be wise to refuse or drop the incoming event, since it might not be correctly ordered with further events.

+## Cargo features
+This crate provides the following Cargo features:

+ * `std`: allows this crate to use the full `std`.
+Even if disabled, notice that the `alloc` crate is still required;

+ * `nightly`: allows to enable all the experimental features at once;

+ * `error_in_core`: experimental feature (requires Rust nightly toolchain) that enables the usage of the trait `core::error::Error` instead of `std::error::Error`.
+Does nothing if `std` is also enabled.

+Only the `std` feature is enabled by default.

+## Usage in `no_std` environments
+In order to use this crate in a `no_std` environment, the `default-features = false` flag should be added in the dependencies section of the `Cargo.toml` file.
+The main differences with respect to the `std` implementation include:

+ * environment variables do not exist in an embedded environment, hence `UHLC_MAX_DELTA_MS` cannot be used to tweak at runtime the delta for the clock "anti-drift" mechanism.
+An appropriate value must always be set at compile time;

+ * usually, embedded systems do not keep track of "real world" time, but re-initialize their hardware timers every time they boot.
+Hence, the physical clock that is used when calling `uhlc::HLC::default()` is a dummy function that always return a zero-valued timestamp.
+   Since the HLC is responsible for ensuring that timestamps are strictly increasing in order to preserve the _"happen before"_ relationship, this means calls to `uhlc::HLC::new_timestamp()` return incremental integers;

+ * for the same reason, parsing from and formatting to human-readable time formats is not available in `no_std`;

+ * the `std::sync::Mutex` (internally used to guarantee timestamps monotonicity) is replaced by `spin::Mutex`, which is based on spinlocks instead of relying on some operating system functionality;

+ * since `core::error::Error` is still an experimental feature in Rust, `SizeError` can implement the `Error` trait only if the feature `error_in_core` is enabled;

+ * tests (with `cargo test`) can be run only on `std` targets.

 ## Usages
 **uhlc** is currently used in [Eclipse zenoh](https://github.com/eclipse-zenoh/zenoh).